rafaqz/DimensionalData.jl/docs/src/groupby.md

 == groupby AbstractDimArray

-But we can also group by other objects dimensions:
+But we can also group by other objects' dimensions:

 ````@ansi groupby
 B = A[:, 1:3:100]